jundalisay/superb/content/en/research/mohammad/quran/sura-040a.md

 {{< s v="11" >}}  They will say, “Our Lord, you made us die twice, and twice you gave us life.
 Now we acknowledge our sins.
 Is there any way out?”

 12. That is because when Allah alone was called upon, you disbelieved; but when others were associated with Him, you believed.
-Judgment rests with Allah the Sublime, the
-Majestic.

 13. It is He who shows you His wonders, and sends down sustenance from the sky for you.
 But none pays heed except the repentant.

-14. So call upon Allah, with sincere devotion to
-Him, even though the disbelievers resent it.
+14. So call upon Allah, with sincere devotion to Him, even though the disbelievers resent it.
 15. Exalted in rank, Owner of the Throne.
 He conveys the Spirit, by His command, upon whomever He wills of His servants, to warn of the Day of Encounter.
 {{< s v="16" >}}The Day when they will emerge, nothing